 What Grief Does to Your Body

 Cortisol stays elevated, often for months.
-Sleep architecture changes.
+Sleep architecture changes, with more nighttime awakenings and less deep sleep.
 Inflammation rises.
 Heart rhythm can become irregular, a pattern researchers have linked to so-called broken heart syndrome.
 Digestion slows or speeds erratically.
 The brain's emotional processing centers are working overtime, leaving less capacity for memory, planning, and decisions.

 Practical Techniques